Mermade/jgeXml/README.md

 ## Notes

 jgeXml is a non-validating parser.
+It attempts to report if the XML is well-formed or not.

 Both when reading and writing, attributes follow after the element event, and in the order they are given in the source.